The Ultimate Framework for Developing a LinkedIn Sales Strategy

 • Revenue goals

-It’s also important to consider how much time you have before you need to get your sales strategy live.
+It’s also important to consider how much time you have before you need to get your LinkedIn sales strategy live.
 If you’re short on time, you may want to consider adopting a few short-term sales tactics to keep things going while you work on implementing a proper long-term sales campaign.

 Tip: try to be realistic about your budget and timeline as you compare them with the resources available and potential return on investment.